5 Proven Ways to Improve Your Child’s Memory

 3) Make Sure They Rest and Sleep

-Rest is also important, and not just in the sense of sleep.
+Rest is also essential, and not just in the sense of sleep.
 Taking breaks to rest throughout the day helps you remember more.
 It’s almost counter-intuitive, but it’s true.
 Whenever you first learn something new, stop for a moment and rest—don’t carry on reading or learning.
-If you take a moment to rest, not even thinking about what you’ve learned, this actually helps you remember it later on .
+If you take a moment to rest, not even thinking about what you’ve learned, this helps you remember it later on .

 In practice, this means that keeping your child’s nose to the grindstone for too long is anything but helpful!
 Let them learn, but then give them time to play and relax, too.
 It’ll be better for their memory in the long run.

 4) Don’t Stress Them Out, Man!

 If there’s one thing that we can all agree on, stress is a bad thing!